Doris Tate: Life and career

-Death
+Illness, death and legacy

 Doris Tate's health began to deteriorate after she was diagnosed with a brain tumor.
 In 1992, she was one of several volunteer workers recognized by President George H. W. Bush as one of a "Thousand Points of Light."
 The ceremony, during which Tate and her family were honored by the President for their work in promoting victims' rights, marked Tate's final public appearance.
 She died later that year at the age of 68.

 Her work was taken over by her younger daughters, Debra and Patricia (nicknamed Patti).
 The Doris Tate Crime Victims Bureau, a non-profit organization with the aim of monitoring criminal legislation and raising public awareness began in Sacramento, California in July 1993.
 In 1995, the Doris Tate Crime Victims Foundation was established with the aim of providing assistance to victims and their families.
 Patti began to represent the Tate family at parole hearings.
-In 1997 Debra Tate (born 6 November 1952) attended the parole hearing of Patricia Krenwinkel and since then has attended the parole hearings of every member of the Manson family currently imprisoned for the Tate-Labianca murders.
+In 1997, Debra Tate (born 6 November 1952) attended the parole hearing of Patricia Krenwinkel and since then has attended the parole hearings of every member of the Manson family imprisoned for the Tate-Labianca murders.
 She actively campaigns against the release of any of the Manson family convicted of murder.

-On 3 June 2000 Patricia (born 30 October 1957) died of breast cancer.
-In May 2005, her husband, Paul died.
+On 3 June 2000, Doris’ youngest daughter, Patricia (born 30 October 1957) died of breast cancer.

+In May 2005, Doris’ husband Paul died, reportedly of congestive heart failure.